-Spend a NYE in Germany and you’ll swear you’ve stepped foot into the middle of a war zone.
+Spend NYE in Germany and you’ll swear you’ve stepped foot into the middle of a war zone.

-Okay – perhaps not in a central city like Dusseldorf, but Freiburg in the black forest was never a problem. (please note: I will not be held liable if you select an illegal destination for a campfire and face fines – burn at your own discretion)
+Okay – perhaps it’s not legal in a central city like Dusseldorf, but Freiburg in the black forest was never a problem. (please note: I will not be held liable if you select an illegal destination for a campfire and face fines – burn at your own discretion)